Data-efficient, Explainable and Safe Box Manipulation: Illustrating the Advantages of Physical Priors in Model-Predictive Control: Empirical results

-In what follows, we first compare the proposed approach to a classical baseline on four different distributions.
-Following the analysis of those results, we further validate the proposed approach on $30$ other distributions, in particular in terms of safe manipulation.
+We evaluate the proposed approach in a simulation (figure \ref{fig_simulation_description}(b)) developed in Pybullet \citep{coumans2021} based on rolling conveyor belts \citep{mcguire2009conveyors}.
+Varying mass distributions are generated using $3d$ gaussians approximated as voxel volumes, examples of which have been shown in figure \ref{fig_dynamics_and_example_distrib_pred} (c,d).
+We first compare the proposed approach to a classical baseline on four different distributions.
+Following the analysis of those results, we further validate our method on $30$ other distributions, in particular in terms of safe manipulation.

 In order to reduce the complexity of the dynamics and in particular facilitate learning for the baseline, we restricted the actions by only allowing actions of the form $a=(a_1, a_2, 0, 0)$, $a=(0, 0, a_3, 0)$ or $a=(0, 0, 0, a_4)$.
 That is, we decoupled the application of velocity controls from position controls, and forbade the simultaneous adjustment of the positions $P_y^1, P_y^2$ of the conveyor belts.
 These restriction, which we imposed on experiments with both methods, had no incidence on the ability to control the box.